MichaelCurrin/themeless-jekyll-quickstart/README.md

 This will affect any checks in the files such as `if jekyll.environment == "production"`.
 This is useful for example to only show Google Analytics tag on Production site.

-Then copy the contents of *_site* directory to your server.
+Then copy the contents of *_site* directory to your server and serve with Apache or a similar web server.

 ## Plugins